 Worrying about whether or not you’ll still be able to receive compensation after returning to work is a very valid concern—and it depends on certain details of your case.

-How Do I Know When I Should Go Back to Work?
+How Do You Know When You Should Go Back to Work?

 If you were hurt at work, it’s generally best to make sure you are cleared by your doctor before returning to your job.
 If you’re not physically and mentally prepared to handle the regular demands of your work, you can risk getting injured again—and possibly even worse than last time.